NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 ### ⚠️ Partially Working

 - PowerManagement (No official PowerManagement is supported but, as firmware do the big job and you can also do some other adjustment using amdHelper's battery optimization, you can have a semi-great PowerManagement even though battery life is worse than windows.)
-- Proper Standby functionality (I couldn't not MacOS to go into sleep mode while using `Modern Standby or Windows Standby` so I had to switch back into `S3 Standby or Linux Standby`)
+- Proper Standby functionality (I couldn't get MacOS to go into sleep mode while using `Modern Standby or Windows Standby` so I had to switch back into `S3 Standby or Linux Standby` in the bios)
 - Trackpad and Touchscreen (They actually work pretty well but they work inconsistently as, occasionally, they just don't work and you have to restart the entire system to get them to work.
 Right now I don't really know what's causing that issue.)

 ### ❌ Not Working
-- Mic
+- Internal mic (could work if you switch from AppleALC to [VoodooHDA](https://github.com/CloverHackyColor/VoodooHDA) Note that the quality of the audio of the speakers will be lower if you switch to VoodooHDA)
 - Camera

 ### ❓ Not Tested